personal projects

 my contributions

-• Implemented shadows and lighting
+Shadows and lighting

 reflections

 At the start of this project, I was eager to handle the animations.
 I saw it as an opportunity to challenge myself and create a working animation pipeline from scratch.
 I also integrated a lighting and shadow system to enhance the visuals and general feedback of the game.
 This feature was later cut due to framerate optimization.
-This was also the first time I have worked with ECS which was difficult to get used to, but also very interesting.
-I'd be happy to use it again in the future as I believe it was very effecient.
+This was also the first time I have worked with ECS, which was difficult to get used to, but also very interesting.
+I'd be happy to use it again in the future as I believe it was very efficient.

 project showreel